A land of monotone plenty: Introduction

-We postpone precise definitions and just mention that heuristically, a transport plan is $c$-cyclically monotone if it cannot be improved by means of cyclical rerouting, i.e.\ by replacing the transfers Technically, the relation between optimality and $c$-cyclical monotonicity is rather intricate; it took a series of contributions (\cite{AmPr03, Pr07, ScTe08,BeGoMaSc09} among others) to reach the following clear cut characterization: \begin{theorem} Let $c:X\times Y \to [0,\infty)$ be Borel measurable and assume that $\P\in \Pi(\mu, \nu)$ is a transport plan with finite costs $\int c\, d\P \in \R_+$.
-Then $\P$ is optimal if and only if $\P$ is $c$-cyclically monotone. \end{theorem} To understand if a transport behaves optimally on a finite number of points is an elementary and often feasible task.
-However, it is difficult to relate this to the transport between diffuse distributions since single points do not carry positive mass.
-Theorem \ref{LGTrans} provides the required remedy to this obstacle: it connects the optimization problem for measures with optimality on a ``pointwise'' level.
+Connecting optimality and $c$-cyclical monotonicity is technically intricate.
+A series of contributions (\cite{AmPr03, Pr07, ScTe09,BeGoMaSc09, BiCa10} among others) led to the following clear-cut characterization: \begin{theorem}[Monotonicity Principle] Let $c:X\times Y \to [0,\infty)$ be Borel measurable and assume that $\P\in \Pi(\mu, \nu)$ is a transport plan with finite costs $\int c\, d\P \in \R_+$.
+Then $\P$ is optimal if and only if $\P$ is $c$-cyclically monotone. \end{theorem} The importance of this result stems from the observation that it is often an elementary and feasible task to see whether a transport behaves optimally on a finite number of points.
+But this would be a priori of no help for a problem where single points do not carry positive mass.
+Theorem \ref{LGTrans} provides the required remedy to this obstacle as it establishes the connection to optimality on a ``pointwise'' level.